-The Hassela centre at Hudiksvaal was the original rehab unit 4 hours drive north of Stockholm.
+The Hassela centre at Hudiksvaal is the original rehab unit 4 hours drive north of Stockholm.
 The centre is set in a large acreage and includes a working golf course which is serviced by clients in rehab.
 The rehab is scrupulously clean and well-ordered, warm and highly professional, using the psycho-social dynamics of a functional family to overcome any dysfunctions deriving from the isolating nature of drug abuse.
 This is the guiding principle of all Hassela treatment.

-The Hassela Collective on Gotland Island was set in the CBD of a small village, with various businesses such as bakery and haberdashery operated by rehab clients who lived in rooms above the shops they work in.
-Satellite farms were dotted across the island where related skills can be learnt.
+The Hassela Collective on Gotland Island is set in the CBD of a small village, with various businesses such as bakery and haberdashery operated by rehab clients who live in rooms above the shops they work in.
+Satellite farms are dotted across the island where related skills can be learnt.
+The Gotland Hassela has a strong Marxist orientation, with the word Solidarity emblazoned on the wall of the Collective's dining room, in a large house edging the last shop on the street of the village.
 Like the northern Hassela, the dynamic of family is the central treatment for recovering users, which in Sweden is mainly amphetamine and cannabis users, often in their teens because local police detect drug problems early.